Nicola-Carroll/CV/README.md

 ### Project Lead (Invoice Reconciliation) | Bulb
 **(May 2020 - June 2021)**

-[Bulb Energy](https://bulb.co.uk/mission/) receives monthly meter invoices from third parties for the rental, removal, and misplacement of gas and electric meter assets, totalling >£60mil a year.
+[Bulb Energy](https://bulb.co.uk/mission/) receives monthly meter invoices from third parties totalling >£60mil a year.
 These invoices are based on notoriously inaccurate data, resulting in millions of pounds of overcharges for Bulb, which until May 2020 were paid in full.

 I independently created and automated a reconciliation process for these invoices.
 As of Oct 2021 my work had saved Bulb over £1.3mil, and identified a further £8mil of potential savings.